What should I include or consider for this summer?

 - Time out collects 7 best things to do in Hamburg

 Need more inspiration?

-Download our Hamburg guide and discover a delicious restaurant, a cool breakfast place or where to picnic with locals.
+Read our guide to cool things to do in Hamburg and discover a delicious restaurant, a cool breakfast place or where to picnic with locals.

 21. Tartu, Estonia